 The Early Childhood Education program at Century High School is a 3 year program in total.
 The focus of this program is on families, parenting, and the guidance and care of young children in a professional setting.
 Students who become involved in our program begin by exploring the topic of families, parenting and human development from birth through age 6 in our introductory level classes, Child Development and Child's World.
 From there, they may decide to go on to the more advanced levels, Child Services 1 and 2, in their Junior and Senior years.
 Students enrolling in Child Services courses must be mature, responsible, committed to children and families, and dedicated to the education and safety of the young children in our care.
 Prospective students must first apply for enrollment by completing a Child Services course application through the counseling center, must be approved by myself, Mrs. Laack, for final enrollment, and must fill out a criminal background check upon enrollment in the course.
 Students in this program will gain skills in working with children, communicating with others and in front of groups, leadership, teamwork, personal management, and any and all skills one could hope to gain before graduating high school!
 Do students HAVE to want to be teachers only?
 NO!!
 If you are a student who wants to work in any career involving children,or simply enjoys working with children, this program can be for you.
 We have students from all backgrounds and ability levels, and students with varying interests included in our program.
 We value the practice of learning through doing, reflecting, re-evaluating,and doing again.
 This is truly a post-secondary preparation program, providing necessary skills for college, the work force, and life within a family unit.

-Child Development - Grades 9-12 .5 credit / semester long course
+Child Development 1 - Grades 9-12 .5 credit / semester long course

-Child's World - Grades 9-12 .5 credit / semester long course
+Child Development 2 - Grades 9-12 .5 credit / semester long course

-Child Services 1 - Grade 11 1.0 credit / year-long course PCC articulation (3 credits)
+Child Development 3 - Grade 11 1.0 credit / year-long course PCC articulation (ECE 120 - 3 credits)

-At the Junior level, students may apply to take this course in which students are not only given direct instruction and training revolving around working with young children, but also are an integral part in running The Little Jags Preschool.
+At the Junior level, students may be approved to take this course in which they are not only given direct instruction and training revolving around working with young children, but also are an integral part in running The Little Jags Preschool.
 Students will be expected to utilize prior and gained knowledge to appropriately lesson plan, prepare, and teach activities in our preschool.
 Classroom assignments are articulated through PCC.
 This preschool serves 20 community preschoolers annually and is a recorded preschool program in the state of Oregon.

-Child Services 2 - Grade 12 1.0 credit / year-long course PCC articulation (2 credits)
+Child Development 4 - Grade 12 1.0 credit / year-long course PCC articulation (ECE 121 - 3 credits)